 Over the course of the study, BUBL will provide regular updates on the transactions made by each borrower.
-BUBL has also communicated their intent to provide group meeting attendance data for each borrower.

 3.4.
-Endline Data
+Fndline Data

-An endline survey is planned for July 2022, with the final date based on the rollout and collaboration with BUBL.
+An endline survey is planned for December 2022.

 4. Outcomes

 We differentiate between outcomes that will be drawn from the administrative data for all borrowers, and outcomes that will be drawn from the survey data for a subsample of borrowers.
 Note that where possible, we pre-specify the direction of tests; in practice, however, we intend to conduct two-sample tests for all outcome families.